RMTAditya07/Mars_Rover/README.md

 ## Principles Followed
 1. Encapsulation :
-  - It is the concept of bundlling data and methods that operate  on the data into a single unit called class.
+  - It is the concept of bundling data and methods that operate  on the data into a single unit called class.
 2. Inheritance :
   - It is a machanism in Java where one class can inherit the fields and methods from another class.
   - `BasicRover extends the AbstractRover i.e it inherits the behaviour defined in AbstractRover`